 Use the Google Map below to find the locations.
-Green markers show the free attractions.
+Green markers show free attractions.

 The Botanic Gardens are located just one mile north of the city center.
 The greenhouse inside has a small fee of £5.50, but the rest of the 70-acre gardens are free to wander about.
 Along with three other regional gardens in Scotland, the Royal Gardens have one of the world’s largest collections of living plants.
 If it’s raining, there’s still a large indoor visitor center worth visiting.

-The National Galleries comprise three location.
-The Scottish National Gallery is only a two minute walk away from the Royal Mile and Waverley Station.
+The National Galleries comprise three locations.
+The Scottish National Gallery is only a two-minute walk away from the Royal Mile and Waverley Station.
 Located in the middle of the Princes Street Gardens, the two buildings hold a wide variety of paintings and sculptures.
-The National Portrait Gallery is located at the east end of New Town on Queen Street, and has over 30,000 images to view.
+The National Portrait Gallery is located at the east end of New Town on Queen Street and has over 30,000 images to view.
 The Scottish National Gallery of Modern Art is located on the other side of Dean Village (see below) and also has two buildings in which you can see a wide range of exhibits.
-Admission to all three locations are free, although some featured or limited exhibits will have a small fee.
+Admission to all three locations is free, although some featured or limited exhibits will have a small fee.